Right-sizing your price

 Do you ever take your car in for repairs and they say “We’ll tell you the final bill when we’re done?”
 I don’t think so!

 Instead, I provide a fixed price, just like your car repair shop or your plumber.

-I focus on providing value to you, not hours.
-I’m always thinking about what else I can do to help you to make your life better.
+I focus on providing value to you—not hours.
+I’m constantly thinking about what else I can do to help you to make your life better.
 I’m always on the lookout for ways and means to become more efficient.
 I keep learning so I can provide better advice and solutions to your business problems.

 My fees are based on providing you the outcomes you desire.